 - Don’t rush.
 Read your post out loud before actually posting it

-- Run your piece through a grammar checking tool or online editor like Grammarly or Hemingway Editor
+- Run your piece through a grammar-checking tool or online editors like Grammarly or Hemingway Editor

 22) Learn to write great captions

 - Simply link to a blog or product page

 - Include a link to purchase or view the product

 Keep this list in mind as you take on the world of social media content and marketing, and you’ll be set to create content that engages and delights your audience.
 That engagement will ultimately lead them into your sales funnel and toward conversion.